Underworld: Awakening: Production

 Wright also mentioned how for some reason production of this film was more difficult than others.
 Wiseman, who was working on the remake of Total Recall at the same time, was often called for help, and sometimes he would have to re-write a scene the night before it was filmed.
 Mårlind and Stein also said that the entire ending is not the one which they originally had when production started, and how the ending which is in the film was written during filming, although they gave no details about what the original ending was.
 Earlier versions of the script also included an alternate opening, in which Selene's cryo tank is destroyed by an escaped mutated Lycan, who would then stalk a weakened Selene around the lab until she manages to escape.
 This was possibly changed due to problems the scene would cause with trying to cut around nudity.
 Selene would then find a medical gown which she would wear through the rest of the film until she finds an outfit very similar to her old one inside David's vampire coven.
 The latter part of this scene was still kept in the January and February 2011 revised drafts of the script but in the film this was changed so her original outfit is kept in the same room she escapes from.
 The plot point about the corporation planning to use Selene and Eve as breeders of super hybrids was also dropped and instead in the film they are after Eve's DNA.

-Unfinished and constantly changing script also caused some issues for second unit director and visual effects supervisor James McQuaide, who did not know how was he supposed to design Lycan creatures in the film.
-Some of the storyboards for the film by Martin Bergquist also reveal how entire scenes including some action sequences were fully planned but ended up getting cut.
+Due to the unfinished and changing script, second unit director and visual effects supervisor James McQuaide faced difficulty designing some of the characters. storyboards for the film by Martin Bergquist also reveal how entire scenes including some action sequences were fully planned but ended up being cut.

 Underworld Awakening is one of the first films to be shot using RED EPIC digital cameras in 3D.